 Recently he was the subject of the April 2017 issue of Valley of the Moon Magazine and a feature in the San Francisco Chronicle relating to the 20th anniversary of the Sonoma Film Festival.
 He also co-presented on behalf of Brown Paper Tickets the World Roller Derby Week in Chicago August 13 to 19 2017..the event on August 13 took place on the original site of the Chicago Coliseum, where his father and he presented Roller Derby.

-The American Red Cross Northwest selected him as a Red Cross Hero and he will be honored at a function in April.
+The American Red Cross Northwest selected him as a Red Cross Hero for the blood drives, and he was honored at a function in Santa Rosa, Ca.